lukasturcani/stk/docs/source/intermediate_ea_example.rst

 combine reasonably into a single value.
 However, scaling by the population average removes differences in orders of magnitude, and also removes the units of each quantity.
 This means they can be safely combined by something like a sum.
-Our initial fitness normalizer therefore looks like this
+Therefore, our initial fitness normalizer looks like this

 .. code-block:: python